Digital Science Producer, PBS NewsHour

 Health, Science, and Environment Editor, The Washington Post

 Laura Helmuth is the health, science and environment editor for The Washington Post and the president of the National Association of Science Writers.
 She has previously worked as an editor for National Geographic, Slate, Smithsonian, and Science magazines.
 She has a Ph.D. in cognitive neuroscience from the University of California, Berkeley.

-Bill Manny is the community engagement editor at the Idaho Statesman.
+Bill Manny a writer/producer for Idaho Public Television’s documentary series, Idaho Experience.
 He has worked as a reporter, editor, and columnist in Oregon, Idaho, and Washington, D.C.
 He is a bicyclist, backpacker and peak-bagger, and he is past president of Boise City Club.
 He lives in Boise, Idaho.

 Co-Founder and President, Quadrivium Foundation